syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Automatic-Layout.md

 ### Layout Orientation

 Diagram provides support to customize the orientation of layout.
-You can set the desired orinetation using `Layout.Orientation`.
+You can set the desired orientation using `Layout.Orientation`.
 For more information about orientation, refer to [Layout Orientations](http://help.syncfusion.com/CR/cref_files/aspnet/ejweb/Syncfusion.EJ~Syncfusion.JavaScript.DataVisualization.Models.Diagram.Layout~Orientation.html "Layout Orientations")

 The following code illustrates how to arrange the nodes in a "BottomToTop" orientation.